fogus/spiel/wurfelspiel/cuckoo/README.markdown

 Placing
 -------

-It's an important aspect of *Cuckoo* that the players are ultimately responsible for placing all of the dice in their nest onto the pyramid, including those belonging to their opponent.
+It's an important aspect of *Pidan* that the players are ultimately responsible for placing all of the dice in their nest onto the pyramid, including those belonging to their opponent.
 When placing a die it must *always* be placed such that its upturned face is exposed on at least one side of the pyramid.
 The placements continue until all of the dice have been added to the pyramid.
 However, the rules for placement require that certain other edges must also show in certain multi-side placements, detailed next.

 ### Multi-side placements